DevelopHowTo/student-mentor/README.md

 1.)
 Make sure the api server is running first!
 2.)
 Open your terminal/cmd inside 'client' folder and run 'npm install' to install the dependencies.
 3.)
 While in 'client' folder run 'npm start' and let the client server start.

+IMPORTANT!

+In api/config/keys.js file replace your credentials for mail